LHCGreg/dbsc/README.md

 Packages for Debian and Debian-based Linux distributions (such as Ubuntu) are available.

+mongodbsc depends on the Mongo shell to run scripts.
+You may wish to follow the instructions at http://docs.mongodb.org/manual/tutorial/install-mongodb-on-debian/ or http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/ to add the mongodb.org APT repository to your system as a package source.
+This way you will get the latest stable release from mongodb.org instead of the (likely old) version that your distro repository has.

 ```
 wget -O - http://apt.dbsourcecontrol.org/keys/gregnajda@gmail.com.gpg.key | sudo apt-key add -
 echo 'deb http://apt.dbsourcecontrol.org dbsc main' | sudo tee /etc/apt/sources.list.d/dbsc.list